-General information related to legal requirements for educational services
+Legal requirements for educational services

-- Federal special education law (IDEA) covers youth ages 3-21 to receive specialized support and instruction through an individualized education plan (IEP) when determined eligible. - Additional legislation covers early intervention services (birth to 3) for in-home, community-based services and support through an individualized family services plan (IFSP). - Children not eligible for an IEP may qualify for accommodations under a 504 plan (part of the Federal Rehabilitation Act).
-While an IEP does not need to be honored in a private school, a 504 plan usually does. - A 504 plan (or IEP) can provide: - Testing or assignment modifications - Behavior management support - Regularly scheduled visits to a school nurse - Other environmental modifications as indicated by the child's need - Resource: Virginia Department of Education's Parent's Guide to Special Education: www.doe.virginia.gov/special_ed/parents/parents_guide.pdf
+• Federal special education law (IDEA) covers youth ages 3-21 to receive specialized support and instruction through an individualized education plan (IEP) when determined eligible.

+- Additional legislation covers early intervention services (birth to 3) for in-home, community-based services and support through an individualized family services plan (IFSP). - Children not eligible for an IEP may qualify for accommodations under a 504 plan (part of the Federal Rehabilitation Act).
+While an IEP does not need to be honored in a private school, a 504 plan usually does. - A 504 plan (or IEP) can provide: - Testing or assignment modifications - Behavior management support - Regularly scheduled visits to a school nurse - Other environmental modifications as indicated by the child's need - Resource for families: Virginia Department of Education's Understanding Special Education (available in multiple languages) doe.virginia.gov/programs-services/special-education/information-for-families